Top Metrics for Measuring End-User Experience in Your Cloud Applications by Joe Michalowski December 19, 2016

-Here are four other cloud application performance metrics to keep an eye on:
+Here are three other cloud application performance metrics to keep an eye on:

 - Throughput: This metric doesn’t track user experience directly.
 Instead, it concerns the service provider’s ability to handle your demands.
 If you’re assessing a bandwidth-heavy application like an HD videoconferencing solution, insufficient throughput will lead to service disruptions that ultimately diminish end-user experience.